-The licensee developed the overall accident management plan for FitzPatrick from the Boiling-Water Reactor Owners Group (BWROG) emergency procedure guidelines and severe accident guidelines (EPG/SAG) and NEI 13-02, Appendix I. The SAWA/SAWM implementing procedures are integrated into the JAF severe accident operating guidelines (SAOGs).
+The licensee developed the overall accident management plan for Peach Bottom from the Boiling-Water Reactor Owners Group (BWROG) emergency procedure guidelines and severe accident guidelines (EPG/SAG) and NEI 13-02, Appendix I. The SAWA/SAWM [Severe Accident Water Management] implementing procedures are integrated into the PBAPS severe accident management guidelines (SAMGs).
 In particular, EPG/SAG, Revision 3, when implemented with Emergency Procedures Committee Generic Issue 1314, allows throttling of SAWA valves in order to protect containment while maintaining the wetwell vent in service.
-The SAOG flow charts direct the use of the hardened vent as well as SAWA/SAWM when the appropriate plant conditions have been reached.
+The SAMG flow charts direct the use of the hardened vent as well as SAWA/SAWM when the appropriate plant conditions have been reached.

-The licensee used the validation guidance in Appendix E to NEI 12-06, Revision 1, to demonstrate that the FLEX/SAWA portable pump can be deployed and commence injection in less than 8 hours.
+The licensee used industry developed validation guidance to demonstrate the FLEX/SAWA portable pump can be deployed and commence injection in less than 8 hours.
 The studies referenced in NEI 13-02, Revision 1, demonstrate that establishing flow within 8 hours will protect containment.
-Guidance document NEI 13-02, Appendix I, establishes an initial water addition rate of 500 gpm based on EPRI Technical Report 3002003301, "Technical Basis for Severe-Accident Mitigating Strategies."
-The initial SAWA flow rate at FitzPatrick will be approximately 361 gpm.
+Guidance document NEI 13-02, Appendix I, establishes an initial water addition rate of 500 gpm based on Electric Power Research Institute (EPRI) Technical Report 3002003301, "Technical Basis for Severe-Accident Mitigating Strategies."
+The initial SAWA flow rate at Peach Bottom will be at least 500 gpm.
 After roughly 4 hours, during which the maximum flow rate is maintained, the SAWA flow will be reduced.
 The reduction in flow rate and the timing of the reduction will be based on stabilization of the containment parameters of drywell pressure and wetwell level.

-The licensee used the referenced plant analysis included in NEI 13-02, Revision 1, information from EPRI Technical Report 3002003301, and JAF specific parameters to demonstrate that SAWA flow could be reduced to 71 gpm after 4 hours of initial SAWA flow rate and containment would remain protected.
-At some point, if wetwell level begins to rise, indicating that the SAWA flow is greater than the steaming rate due to containment heat load, SAWA flow can be further reduced as directed by SAOG guidelines.
+The licensee used the referenced plant analysis included in NEI 13-02, Revision 1, and information from EPRI Technical Report 3002003301, "Technical Basis for Severe Accident Mitigating Strategies," to demonstrate that SAWA flow could be reduced to 100 gpm after 4 hours of initial SAWA flow rate and containment would remain protected.
+At some point, if torus level begins to rise, indicating that the SAWA flow is greater than the steaming rate due to containment heat load, SAWA flow can be further reduced as directed by the SAMGs.

 In its FIP, the licensee stated that the wetwell vent was designed and installed to meet NEI 13-02, Revision 1, guidance and is sized to prevent containment overpressure under severe accident conditions.
-FitzPatrick will follow the guidance (flow rate and timing) for SAWA/SAWM described in BWROG-TP-15-008, "Severe Accident Water Addition Timing," [Reference 33] and BWROG-TP-15-011 "Severe Accident Water Management" [Reference 34].
-The wetwell be opened prior to exceeding the PCPL value of 62 psig.
-The licensee also referenced analysis included in BWROG-TP-15-008, which demonstrates adding water to the reactor vessel within 8 hours of the onset of the event will limit the peak containment drywell temperature, significantly reducing the possibility of containment failure due to temperature.
+Peach Bottom will follow the guidance (flow rate and timing) for SAWA/SAWM described in BWROG-TP-15-008, "Severe Accident Water Addition Timing," [Reference 34] and BWROG-TP-15-011 "Severe Accident Water Management" [Reference 35].
+The wetwell vent will be opened prior to exceeding the design pressure value of 56 psig.
+The licensee also referenced analysis included in BWROG-TP-15-008, which demonstrates adding water to the reactor vessel within 8-hours of the onset of the event will limit the peak containment drywell temperature, significantly reducing the possibility of containment failure due to temperature.
 Drywell pressure can be controlled by venting the containment from the suppression chamber.